Operation Krohcol: 12 December

 The battalion held its position throughout the night, but by dawn it became evident that the Japanese were attempting to outflank the battalion from the east and south.
 Soon after at 07:00 the strongest Japanese attack began, supported by the outflanking forces to the east and south.
 Moorhead decided that he had to attempt to withdraw rapidly.

-Lieutenant Palmer's Sikh Company was able to extricate itself, but at the cost of 30 casualties whilst Captain Casson's Dogra Company soon found itself completely surrounded.
+Lieutenant Palmer's Sikh Company was able to extricate itself, but at the cost of 30 casualties whilst Captain Casson's Dogra Company soon found itself surrounded.
 Casson gave orders for his men to fight their way out.
 A handful of survivors reached D Company's positions.
 The survivors reported that both Casson and his second in command 2nd Lieutenant Frank Skyrme had been killed in the hand-to-hand fighting.
 Captain Harry Casson (from the island of Saint Vincent) was reported missing in action, believed killed.
 In reality, he had survived the battle, but was cut off.
 He survived in the jungle for the next five months, eventually being captured on 24 April 1942.

-Nearly outflanked by the Japanese and under heavy artillery fire, Krohcol began their retreat.
+Nearly outflanked by the Japanese and under severe artillery fire, Krohcol began their retreat.
 Colonel Moorhead, armed with a rifle, remained with the rearguard of four surviving Bren carriers.
 As they were just leaving two of the carriers were hit by shell fire.
-Moorhead jumped aboard the two remaining Bren gun carriers, but not before rescuing a wounded Punjabi soldier (Moorhead spotted him lying on the shell-blasted road, lifting a weary hand of farewell to him.
+Moorhead jumped aboard the two remaining Bren carriers, but not before rescuing a wounded Punjabi soldier (Moorhead spotted him lying on the shell-blasted road, lifting a weary hand of farewell to him.
 He leaped out of the carrier, carried him on his shoulder, and returned to the carrier).
 Moorhead was forced to make a fighting retreat back to Betong throughout 12 December, where they passed through Lt.
-Col. Stokes' 5/14th Punjab, which was digging in and preparing defences.
+Col. Stokes' 5/14th Punjab, which was digging in.
 The 3/16th Punjab were reduced to around 350 officers and men.
 Japanese scouts found the 5/14th Punjabi's position just after dark and probed the area throughout the night.

 13 December

 At first light on 13 December the Japanese attacked the position with light tanks and motorised infantry.
 One light tank was destroyed and a number of frontal infantry attacks beaten off.
 With their usual speed the Japanese were soon pushing troops around Stokes' flanks.
 The 5/14th Punjab were forced to withdraw back to Kroh, which they did with relatively minor casualties.
 The Japanese released a prisoner from a local jail, an ex-bandit who knew the area well.
 Betong was re-occupied, and the force under Prayoon began taking punitive actions against the local Chinese, who were believed to have greeted Krohcol flying the Union Jack as well as the Kuomintang flag.
 A local Indian accused of volunteering his services (as a guide) to Krohcol was tracked down, cornered, and shot dead by a group of vengeful Thais.